blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 ## 7. Send currency to a bank account

+In this section you'll need:
+* A bank account
+* A Revolut account with matching fiat currency to your bank account's default currency

-In this final section we'll send money from your Revolut account to a bank account of your choice.
+Lets send money from your Revolut account to a bank account of your choice.
 This again is a simple process and easy to repeat.

+**Steps**:

 * Go to Revolut, hit the 'Payments' tab, and in the 'Out' submenu.
 Select 'To bank account'.
 This will take you to the 'Bank Transfer' page.
 * Add a new beneficiary.
 Depending on the context, you will want to select 'Myself', 'Another Person' or 'a Business'.